Viewing and Booking the accommodation

 Booking the accommodation

-To guarantee your room first you’ll need to choose the room you want then sign your tenancy agreement and pay your retainer.
+To guarantee your room first you’ll need to choose the room you want then sign your tenancy agreement and pay your deposit.
 Please be aware that if you are using a Guarantor, the booking will not be complete until they too have signed your accommodation contract and we have sent you a confirmation.

 What is the Security Deposit?